anvilproject/anvil-portal/content/about/working-groups.md

 - Tara Matise (Rutgers)

 ## Data Processing Working Group
-The data processing working group will define the process for data ingestion and quality control, including definition of submittal data formats, while providing oversight for pipelines that will be used to process data, including joint variant calling.
+<hero small>The data processing working group defines the processes for data ingestion and quality control, including definition of submittal data formats, while providing oversight for pipelines that will be used to process data, including joint variant calling.</hero>

 ### Co-Chairs
 - Eric Banks (Broad)